ChengHsiangLu/Final-Project/README.md

 Try to get no more than 500 genes.

-Look into the link Dr. Craig gave us to look into the biology part(put in the gene list I have).
+Look into the link Dr. Craig gave us to look into the biology part(put in gene lists I have).

 Heatmaps need to be fixed.
 (I fixed it with the sizeFactor and condition bar above the plot and on the right side.)